Little Black Sambo (film): Reception

 The Film Daily (April 25, 1935): "The tale of a pickaninny's adventures as he wanders off into the jungle with his faithful pup.
 They encounter a ferocious tiger, who gives chase, and they escape to the shelter of the cabin.
 The tiger breaks in, but the pickaninny and the pup pull a fast one, and get rid of him.
 Done with a swell comedy technique by Iwerks, and the color treatment is very good".

 Philadelphia Exhibitor (May 1, 1935): "Swell color; swell drawing; satisfactory comedy, music not too good.
 All about Little Sambo, mother warning him against the big bad tiger, family dog overhearing, deciding to play tiger, notion of them receiving scare from real tiger.
 Pleasant".

 Home media

-The film was available for purchase for home viewing between 1942 and 1968 from Castle Films, the company having acquired the rights for it among the many acquired from the defunct Ub Iwerks Studio in 1941.
+The film was available for purchase for home viewing from 1942 to 1968 from Castle Films, the company having acquired the rights for it among the many acquired from the defunct Ub Iwerks Studio in 1941.
 It was listed as #757 in its catalog in 1948 in various formats, including 8mm and 16mm, in color and in black-and-white, condensed to 3:30 minutes or full-length, with sound or silent with minimal dialog on interstitial cards.

 It was released on video and DVD on several public domain cartoon anthologies, including Johnny Legend Presents: The Complete Weird Cartoons.
 The Castle Films color/sound version has been digitized and is available as part of the collection at the Internet Archive, mislabeled there as Loittle Black Sambo.